 According to the FBI, rape is “Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.”

 Title IX Hearings

 Colleges and universities throughout the United States have saturated their focus on Title IX in recent years in response to the growing number of rape reports.
 Meant to provide equal protection under the law, Title IX hearings can actually end up robbing accused individuals of due process under the law.
-Attorneys at The Koffel Law Firm have seen this firsthand.
+Attorneys at Koffel Brininger Nesbitt have seen this firsthand.
 In fact, we have had to ramp up our efforts in recent years just to meet the growing demand of representing college students in these Title IX hearings.

 Title IX hearings are handled by the college administration, rather than in criminal court.
 When administrations take on responsibilities that should fall to the court, it robs the accused of their due process rights, namely, the right to have their case decided by a judge and jury, not a Title IX officer or other higher institution employee.